holamgadol/markdownlint-foliant-rules/test/test-src/topic-A/validate-internal-links.md

 Invalid MkDocs link to adjacent [document](/adjacent-document)

-Invalid classical link to anchor in adjacent [document](adjacent-document#anchor)
+Invalid classical link to anchor in an adjacent [document](adjacent-document#anchor)

-Invalid classical link to anchor in adjacent [document](adjacent-document.md#anchors)
+Invalid classical link to anchor in an adjacent [document](adjacent-document.md#anchors)

 Invalid MkDocs link to adjacent [document](../adjacent-document#ancho)